temorris87/temorris87.github.io/index.md

 ability for easier communication with visitor's to Gosselin Funeral Home in terms of services on the premises.

+### <a href="/Projects/Sudoku">Sudoku</a>
+HTML/CSS/Javascript - Implementation of a random sudoku board with the ability to solve it and be informed if the solution was found.

 <hr>

 ## Current Classes